ewa-edun/EcoBuddy_OLD/README.md

 **🚀 Let's make Nigeria greener, one recycled item at a time!** 🌱♻️

 ## Pages/Fixes to do
-BUGS: Forgot Password page
+- BUGS: Forgot Password page

-PROFILE PAGE
-   - Find a solution to why profile images are saying network error from supabase.
+- PROFILE PAGE: Find a solution to why profile images are saying network error from supabase.
 - Need API's to handle
    - Waste submission of proper waste allowed.
    - location and dynamic maps.
 Also more centers for pick-up.
 - The model should have better predictions.
 - Posts and articles still showing annonymous even though im logged in. the error is that im saving the name as fullName in firebase but here im bringing in fields that dont exist there.
 - Recent activity on home page should be linked to waste history and claim rewards.

-- Mobile kiosk
-- Charity donations should become functional and linked to firebase.
+- Add emails from firebase for create account confirmation: Email address verification.

 ## 🚀 Getting Started
 1. Open your VSCode, Open a folder (create a new on eand name it anything you want sha that maybe Technovation)